stem-discord/public/STEM_Rules.md

 <summary><b>B. Toxic Behaviour</b></summary>
 "Toxic Behaviour" is the antithesis of respect.
 It is any behavior that, when exposed to others, threatens their mental health and well-being, usually by being unnaturally hostile and aggressive.
 "Harassment" is a type of toxic behaviour that targets specific people or groups of people, with the intent to badmouth, offend, provoke, intimidate, harm, or otherwise make them uncomfortable.

 1. Toxic behaviour and especially harassment is forbidden in this server.
 Such actions include (but are not limited to) derogatory remarks, discriminatory (e.g racist, sexist, homophobic, ageist, or ableist) remarks, and hate speech.
+Toxic behaviour is highly variable in intensity, and may range anywhere from being acceptable after all (e.g. casual criticism), to getting banned straight away in extreme cases.
+We will do our best to review each case and mete out the most appropriate measure.
+See the [Punishment](#-punishment-) section below for our guidelines.

 2. If someone adopts a toxic behavior, be proactive and report that user to us and block them.
 Do not retaliate, or you may possibly be punished as well for aggravation of the situation.